 Students who do not comply with the "Satisfactory Academic Progress" have the opportunity to submit a written appeal to the Financial Aid Director if unusual circumstances have affected the student's academic progress.
 The Financial Assistance Committee will review the written appeal.
 The decision of the committee will be final.
-If a student who has been suspended from financial assistance appeals his suspension and has his aid reinstated by the financial assistance committee, that student will be required to make a cash payment of 25 percent of tuition and fees at registration.
+If a student who has been suspended from financial assistance appeals his/her suspension and has his/her aid reinstated by the financial assistance committee, that student will be required to setup a payment plan at registration.
 If the student is making satisfactory academic progress and attending classes at mid-term, financial aid will be disbursed.